 Essays cover overall trends in patient numbers, an exploration of the development of mental health law in Ireland, and studies on individual hospitals – all of which provide incredible insight into times past and yet speak volumes about mental health in contemporary Irish society.
 Topics include the famous nursing strike at Monaghan Asylum in 1919, when a red flag was raised over the building; extracts from Speedwell, a hospital newsletter, showing the social and sporting life at Holywell Hospital during the 1960s; an exploration of diseases such as beriberi and tuberculosis at Dundrum and the Richmond in the 1890s; the problems encountered by doctors in Ballinasloe Asylum as they tried to exert their authority over the Governors; and the experiences of Irish emigrants who found themselves in asylums in Australia and New Zealand.
+My father is a doctor and he told me I should take http://sixated.com/buy-accutane-online/ Accutane.
+Side effects are usual – when you firstlook at those for any pill you could die of fear, but really, would you expect an average pill to knock you down?
+Just make sure your doctor gives you the prescription and the drug comes from a trustworthy seller.
 The book also includes a discussion of mental health services in Ireland 1959–2010, the first time such a chronology has been published.

 The editor, Pauline Prior, and the contributors, including Brendan Kelly, Dermot Walsh, Elizabeth Malcolm and E.M.
 Crawford, are well-known scholars within the disciplines of medicine, sociology and history, coming together for the first time to present an essential book on the history of mental health services in Ireland.